 The Maryland Legal Services Corporation board of directors is pleased to announce the winners of the 2018 Annual Awards.
 The winners will be recognized at the MLSC Annual Awards Reception, to be held December 3, 2018 at the Lord Baltimore Hotel in Baltimore.
-Register now at mlsc.org/awards/annual-reception.
+Learn more about the event at mlsc.org/awards/annual-reception.

 Andrew Jay Graham, principal and co-founder of Kramon & Graham PA, is the 2018 recipient of the Arthur W. Machen, Jr. Award.
 Graham served as chair and co-chair of Maryland Legal Aid’s Equal Justice Council for 13 years, helping to raise more than $3 million in support of civil legal aid.
 He led the Equal Justice Council’s Law Firm Campaign, making countless personal phone calls and visits to rally firms in support of access to justice through donations and policy advocacy.

 Bonnie Sullivan, executive director of Maryland Volunteer Lawyers Service, is the 2018 recipient of the Benjamin L. Cardin Distinguished Service Award.
 Sullivan has guided MVLS through an expansion, increasing the roster of volunteer attorneys, organization budget and, most importantly, services to Marylanders in need.
 Under her leadership, MVLS has added services to respond to changing legal needs across the state.
 Ms. Sullivan also works to promote civil legal aid and the importance of pro bono work, serving on a number of local and national commissions.